Menu

 • Anxiety

-You can test your adrenal function with a 24-hour saliva cortisol test, and work on fixing your cortisol slope if it isn’t optimised.
-If your doctor won’t do this, you can very simply order it yourself and complete it at home.
+You can test your adrenal function with a 24-hour saliva cortisol test, and work on addressing your cortisol slope if it isn’t optimal.
+If your doctor won’t run this, you can very simply order it yourself and complete it at home.
 You can find a test option here.

 Once adrenal dysfunction is addressed or when you are starting to recover from it, you may see your symptoms easing.
 It is then important to maintain good adrenal health to prevent relapsing in future.